Mixed Integer Nonlinear Programming

-For a full description of the AIMMS Presolver see Chapter 17 in the Language Reference.
+For a full description of the AIMMS Presolver see the Language Reference.

 Besides the general benefits of using AIMMS, the Outer Approximation (AOA) algorithm that comes with AIMMS make it an excellent tool for modeling mixed integer nonlinear programming problems.